-13.1.3 Zebra DS2208 Barcode Scanner
+13.1.2 Zebra DS2208 Barcode Scanner

 These instructions apply only to the later Zebra barcode scanner.
-If you have the earlier Symbol barcode scanner, please refer to 13.1.1 Symbol Barcode Scanner.
-If you have the Honeywell barcode scanner, refer to 13.1.2 Honeywell Barcode Scanner.
+If you have the Honeywell barcode scanner, refer to 13.1.1 Honeywell Barcode Scanner.

 Clean your handheld scanner weekly:

 - Do not allow any abrasive material to touch the window - Do not spray water or other cleaning liquids directly into the window